 College for Women | School of Humanities, Arts, and Sciences

 According to a 2018 LinkedIn Learning report, executives identified leadership, communication, and collaboration as the most important skills for employees to learn.
-As a communication studies major, you will gain and practice these essential highly valued career skills.
+As a communication studies major at St. Catherine University, you will gain and practice these essential highly valued career skills.

 Communication with an Emphasis on Women's Leadership